 Do you have leftover pineapple in your fridge?
-Then you can try out this spicy pickled pineapple with jalapeño and cilantro!
-It’s great in combination with cold cuts, cheese or roast dinners.
+Then you can try out this spicy pickled pineapple recipe with jalapeño and cilantro!
+It is great in combination with cold cuts, cheese or roast dinners.

 Are you kidding?
 That must be a joke, right?

 And right after that I started to develop a taste for pickling ingredients, and especially leftovers.
-Pickled pineapple for instance was one of the condiments that I saw back there in NY.
+Sweet pickled pineapple for instance was one of the condiments that I saw back there in NY.

 I just had to try it out and see for myself.